SAP-samples/azure-openai-aicore-cap-api/documentation/02-cap-api/01-prepare-cap-deployment.md

 1. Access the Destination Service on the SAP BTP Cockpit
    ![Destination Service](resources/destination-service.png)

-2. Enter client ID and Client Secret
+2. Enter Client ID and Client Secret
    ![Destination Service](resources/destination.png)

 On the CAP application, the destination pointing to your proxy is defined in the `package.json` (including the path to your deployed proxy with the deployment id as shown in [Deploy the Inference Service on SAP BTP, AI Core as Proxy for Azure OpenAI Services](/documentation/01-ai-core-azure-openai-proxy/04-setup-deployment-inference-service.md)):